sammyd/iOS8-day-by-day-book/manuscript/33-cloudkit.md

       updateOperation.modifyRecordsCompletionBlock = { saved, _, error in
         if error != nil {
           if error.code == CKErrorCode.PartialFailure.toRaw() {
             println("There was a problem completing the operation.
-The following records had problems: \(error.userInfo?[CKPartialErrorsByItemIDKey])")
+The following " + "records had problems: \(error.userInfo?[CKPartialErrorsByItemIDKey])")
           }
           callback?(success: false)
         } else {